weight training over 45

 One of the commonest questions I get from patients is – should I be exercising?
 The answer is almost always yes.
 However, the exercise you do and its intensity depends on your condition.

 Exercise is fantastic, and has been shown to prolong life even in people with heart conditions.
-If you have a heart condition, ask your cardiologist what is safe for you to do.
 Any program needs to be individualized to the patient.

 If you are sedentary and haven’t exercised in a long while then start gradually, and you should consider getting reviewed by a cardiologist before you start training for that marathon!
 We will often put you on a treadmill stress test first to ensure your heart can cope with the demands of training.